tyzbit/fly-stream/README.md

 ```

 This is like your stream key on YouTube or Twitch -
-**keep it secret and do not share it!**.
-If you do not change it, other people
+**keep it secret and do not share it!** If you do not change it, other people
 who figure out that you used this guide can use your instance to stream,
 potentially costing you money.